Joe-Ferrara/Joe-Ferrara.github.io/_posts/2020-06-28-nba-draft-history-1.markdown

 To make the aggregate statistic, I focused on the Longevity and Advanced statistics.
 While the Standard statistics are useful, they focuses too much on offensive production, and the important aspects of the Standard statistics are accounted for in the Advanced statistics.
 The Advanced statistics are useful because they each measure something slightly different in an attempt to give a number that represents the value of a player over his career.
 The all time leaders for each Advanced statistic are found on basketball-reference.com at the following links: [win shares](https://www.basketball-reference.com/leaders/ws_career.html), [win shares per 48 minutes](https://www.basketball-reference.com/leaders/ws_per_48_career.html), [box score plus minus](https://www.basketball-reference.com/leaders/bpm_career.html), and [value above replacement player](https://www.basketball-reference.com/leaders/vorp_career.html).

 The philosophy of my approach to make the aggregate statistic is wisdom of the crowd.
 I wanted to combine in a sensible way all of the Advanced and Longevity statistics to produce one number between 0 and 10 that evaluates a player's career.
 I did this in three steps.
-First, I created an **Agg1** statistic.
-Second, I created an **Agg2** statistic. **Agg1** and **Agg2** are each slightly different aggregates of the Advanced and Longevity statistics.
-Third, I created the final aggregate statistic, called **Agg**, which is the average of **Agg1** and **Agg2**.
+First, I created an Agg1 statistic.
+Second, I created an Agg2 statistic.
+Agg1 and Agg2 are each slightly different aggregates of the Advanced and Longevity statistics.
+Third, I created the final aggregate statistic, called Agg, which is the average of Agg1 and Agg2.

-The players used to to create **Agg** are the players drafted during the years 1969 - 2013 in the top 60 picks who appeared in 100 or more NBA games.
+The players used to to create Agg are the players drafted during the years 1969 - 2013 in the top 60 picks who appeared in 100 or more NBA games.
 The year 1969 was chosen because it is after territorial picks were eliminated from the NBA draft and is the year Kareem Abdul-Jabbar was drafted.
 I stopped at the year 2013 because for more recent drafts it is difficult to evaluate a player's career since it is ongoing.
-By including drafts up to 2013, an **Agg** statistic is still established for a number of active players like Stephen Curry and Giannis Antetokounmpo, as their careers are more established than those of players drafted more recently.
+By including drafts up to 2013, an Agg statistic is still established for a number of active players like Stephen Curry and Giannis Antetokounmpo, as their careers are more established than those of players drafted more recently.
 Only the top 60 picks were used because in the modern NBA draft there are only 60 picks.
 The 100 games restriction makes it so that only players that appeared in at least a full season of NBA games are considered.
 A large portion of NBA draft picks do not appear in many games, and the Advanced statistics can be thrown off for players who appear in very few games.
-The players drafted in the top 60 that appear in less than 100 games are put back into the data and assigned a low **Agg** score when doing the draft analysis in my following posts.
+The players drafted in the top 60 that appear in less than 100 games are put back into the data and assigned a low Agg score when doing the draft analysis in my following posts.

 #### Aggregate Statistic 1

-Using the wisdom of the crowd philosophy to get the good qualities from the statistics without relying too much on any individual statistic, **Agg1** consists of an average of the Longevity and Advanced statistics.
+Using the wisdom of the crowd philosophy to get the good qualities from the statistics without relying too much on any individual statistic, Agg1 consists of an average of the Longevity and Advanced statistics.
 Since each of the statistics has a different range of values, taking a direct average is not ideal because the statistics with a higher range of values will have a greater impact on the final number than the statistics with a smaller range of values.
 Therefore, all the statistics were min/max normalized over all the players so that each falls in the range 0 to 1.

 After normalizing, for the Advanced statistics an average was taken.